 Local School Districts.
-Based upon previous responses by SDE, we anticipate that this section will have no expenditure impact on local school districts.
+SDE indicates that this section will have no expenditure impact on local school districts.

 Section 41.
 This section requires all re-elected members of a school district board of trustees to successfully complete a training program on the powers, duties, and responsibilities of a board member.
 Also, this section adds nepotism and conflict of interest to the topics that must be included in the training program.
 The training program must be offered by a district or its designee and completed by each board member within one year after election, re-election, appointment, or reappointment.
 Further, this program must be offered by a district or its designee and completed by each board member within one year after the effective date of this section of the bill.
 Additionally, this section requires the State Board of Education to adopt a model training program for training local school board members by December 31, 2020.
 The State Board of Education must review the training program every three years as it considers necessary and adopt revisions.
-A local school board must adopt a local training program applicable to that board within three months after adoption of the model training program by the State Board of Education.
+A local school board must adopt a local training program by the State Board of Education.
 A local school board may only adopt its local training program or any changes to the training program at a regularly scheduled meeting.
 In addition to meeting other requirements provided by law, a person serving on a school board must sign a statement asserting that he understands and is in compliance with the South Carolina Ethics law, the applicable local code of ethics, and the training required pursuant to this section.
 Additionally, this section deletes the requirement that SDE must reimburse a school district or county board of education conducting an orientation for a new board member.
 This section also deletes the requirement that SDE must keep a record of the school board of trustees who complete the orientation program for at least five years.
 This section also requires the local boards to certify compliance with this section by all board members at the beginning of each calendar year.

 Local School Districts.
-Based upon previous responses by SDE, we anticipate that this section of the bill will have an undetermined expenditure impact on local districts since expenses will vary based upon the cost and location of the training opportunities for local school boards.
+SDE indicates that this section of the bill will have an undetermined expenditure impact on local districts since expenses will vary based upon the cost and location of the training opportunities for local school boards.